Rafizqi64/LungmarkerRadiology_BEP_2024/README.md

 5. **Confusion Matrix Plotting**:
    - Visualizes confusion matrices to understand the true positive, false positive, true negative, and false negative rates.
+Uncomment the functions you want to run and run the file.

 ### data_preprocessing.py, model.py, herder_model.py and ensemble_model.py
-These scripts are called upon in main.py for preprocessing data, training and evaluating models, and plotting graphs.
+These scripts are called upon in 'main.py' for preprocessing data, training and evaluating models, and plotting graphs.
-Documentation is given in the code itself.
+Documentation is given in the code itself and is hopefully sufficient.

 ## Models Included
 ***Retrained Models*** (Utilizing feature selection on the original features)